Cap-go/website/src/content/docs/docs/plugin/api.md

 getBuiltinVersion() => Promise<{ version: string; }>
 ```

-Get the native app version or the builtin version if set in config
+Get the native app version or the builtin version if set in the config

 **Returns:** <code>Promise&lt;{ version: string; }&gt;</code>